My mom used to have muscle pain in her shoulders. Usually one shoulder at a time.

 We will care for our selves more than our appearances.
 We will care for our souls over what is acceptable.
 We will care enough to ask what is missing, and keep asking until we get an answer that feels true.
 We will not run away from what we have built; we will turn and face it.

 We will listen to our anger long enough to hear its message, and we will look in the mirror, into our own eyes, and ask: “Why have you forsaken me?”

-The roles and structures are there to serve us, not the other way around.
 The purpose of our strength is not to guard the old boundaries, but to find the line where freedom and love meet, for us, today.

 We took what we were given and made the best of it.